Hampton University: After the War: teaching teachers

 After the War, a normal school (teacher training school) was formalized in 1868, with former Union brevet Brigadier General Samuel C. Armstrong (1839–1893) as its first principal.
 The new school was established on the grounds of a former plantation named "Little Scotland", which had a view of Hampton Roads.
 The original school buildings fronted the Hampton River.
 Legally chartered in 1870 as a land grant school, it was first known as Hampton Normal and Agricultural Institute.

 Typical of historically black colleges, Hampton received much of its financial support in the years following the Civil War from the American Missionary Association (whose black and white leaders represented the Congregational and Presbyterian churches), other church groups, and former officers and soldiers of the Union Army.
 One of the many Civil War veterans who gave substantial sums to the school was General William Jackson Palmer, a Union cavalry commander from Philadelphia.
 He later built the Denver and Rio Grande Western Railroad, and founded Colorado Springs, Colorado.
 As the Civil War began in 1861, although his Quaker upbringing made Palmer abhor violence, his passion to see the slaves freed compelled him to enter the war.
 He was awarded the Medal of Honor for bravery in 1894.
 (The current Palmer Hall on the campus is named in his honor.)

+In 1872 Thomas P. Fenner was hired by Armstrong to create and lead the Hampton Singers (then known as the Hampton Jubilee Singers) in response to the tremendous financial success of the Fisk Jubilee Singers 1871 concert tour.
+Armstrong hoped that a similar choir at Hampton could also raise money for the financially struggling school.
+Fenner and the choir toured widely and were able to raise enough money through concerts to pay for the construction of Virginia Hall, the first dormitory for women at the Hampton Institute.
+Further funds raised by the choir in the 1870s were responsible for stabilizing the school's finances overall and prevented the school from closing.